FlowFuse/website/src/node-red/getting-started/building-node-red-plugin.md

 </script>
 ```

 This code registers the plugin using RED.plugins.registerPlugin.
 The onadd function is called when the plugin is successfully loaded into Node-RED.
-For now, it logs a message to the console, but you can add any logic you need to execute when developing your plugin.
+It logs a message to the console for now, but you can add any logic you need to execute when developing your plugin.

 #### Step 5: Add a Tab in the Sidebar